jmcvetta/ansible-sentry/README.md

 Role Variables
 --------------

+## Cryptographic keys

-You *must* define a variable `sentry_secret_key` with a long random string.
+You *must* define several cryptographic key variables with long, *unique* strings.
+Do not reuse these keys, it is a security risk.
-The `pwgen` utility (`sudo apt-get install pwgen`) can be used to generate a strong secret key.
-E.G.

 '''yaml
-# Do not use this key - generate your own!
+# Do not use these keys - generate your own!
 sentry_secret_key: ahrujiepheeTh6aex1jiyaejuxageyei
+sentry_client_public_key: VaiQueughaisha5phael1eet
+sentry_client_secret_key: faiphedev4ievei9haiMie5oW8eek6az
 '''

+The `pwgen` utility (`sudo apt-get install pwgen`) can be used to generate a strong secret key.

+## Other variables

 Other variables have defaults: